Ivory42/ObjectManager/README.md

 Sourcemod framework that allows easily wrapping entities with StringMaps so that they can be accessed anywhere and given custom properties.

-Requires ilib and tf2attributes to compile
+Requires ilib to compile: https://github.com/Ivory42/ilib

-ilib can be found here: https://github.com/Ivory42/ilib

 ## Essentials
 Because this framework utilizes ilib, the following objects are frequently used: